On blow-up trees for the harmonic map heat flow from $B^2$ to $S^2$: Introduction

-The generalization of the arguments from \cite{VANDERHOUT2003} and \cite{ChangDing2011} holds because the Comparison Principle (Theorem \ref{comparison principle}), the intersection-number argument (e.g. Theorem \ref{lemma:intersection argument with chains mod 4}) and the different characterizations of blow-up (e.g. Proposition \ref{prop:criterion for global solution}) all generalize from $k = 1$ to $k \geq 1$.
+The generalization of the arguments from Van der Hout (\cite{VANDERHOUT2003}) and Chang, Ding (\cite{ChangDing2011}) holds because the Comparison Principle (Theorem \ref{comparison principle}), the intersection-number argument (Theorem \ref{lemma:intersection argument with chains mod 4}) and the different characterizations of blow-up (e.g. Proposition \ref{prop:criterion for global solution}) all generalize from $k = 1$ to $k \geq 1$.
 This is mostly due to the fact that the $k^2$ factor in the equation (\ref{heat map formulation for h(r,t)}) for $h(r,t)$ does not change the sign of the nonlinearity, gives a better decay $h(r,t) = r^k \tilde{h}(r,t)$ near $r = 0$ and that the family of stationary solutions given by the arctangent function still exists when $k \geq 1$.

 The main theorems are the following: